nicorag/cursos/hatarilabs/python-rasterio-image-raster/readme.txt

-Curso "How to georeference a Image/Raster with Python and Rasterio
+Curso "How to georeference a Image/Raster with Python and Rasterio"